CHRISTMAS IN THE 80S

 Christmas pudding was a special treat, although before we could afford to buy a microwave, you would have to boil it in a saucepan for half a day before it became edible - the same thing applied to the sprouts, too.
 At some point in the 80s, my Dad bought a Microwave for my Mum as a wedding anniversary present.
 Can you imagine the delight on her face?
 Hmm, I think not.

 Nobody had a clue how to use a microwave in those days, and the first year my Mum tried to cook the Christmas pudding in one, became the first year nobody ate Christmas pudding.
-Just a couple of minutes too long had turned her glorious pudding into something that resembled a sad-looking version of Ayers rock, and it had the same texture, too.
+Just a couple of minutes too long and her glorious pudding ha dturned into something that resembled a sad-looking version of Ayers rock, and it had the same texture, too.

 None of this really mattered, though, as by now my grandparents had guzzled down two glasses of sherry each and were away with the elves.
 All I wanted to do was go and play with my new Major Morgan (The Electronic Organ), especially when it was time for the Queen's Speech at 3pm.
 However, that wasn't until I'd watched the Christmas edition of Top of the Pops.
 No one on Earth was going to prevent me from seeing Adam Ant and Blondie miming their biggest hits from the year.
 I was always excited to see which of the Radio One DJ's would be presenting the show.
 Would it be Peter Powell, Simon Bates, Mike Smith or David "Kid" Kensen?
 Bruno Brookes and ooh, Gary Davies were firm favourites in our household.